 Predict possible blood types from parents.

 Understanding blood type genetics has practical applications beyond curiosity.
-It's important for pregnancy planning (Rh incompatibility can cause complications), blood transfusions, and can even help in paternity cases.
-Each person carries two ABO alleles (inherited from each parent) and the blood type expressed depends on which alleles dominate.
-Type O is recessive, meaning both alleles must be O to express type O blood, while A and B are codominant—if you have both, you're type AB.
+It is critical for pregnancy planning (where Rh incompatibility can cause serious complications), blood transfusions, and clinical health assessments.
+Each person carries two ABO alleles, inheriting one from each parent.
+The blood type expressed depends entirely on which alleles dominate.

-The Rh factor (positive or negative) follows similar rules.
-Rh+ is dominant over Rh-, so a person with one positive allele will be Rh+.
-Two Rh- parents can only have Rh- children, but two Rh+ parents can potentially have Rh- children if both carry the recessive allele.
-This calculator focuses on ABO type predictions; Rh factor follows separately.
+The Rh factor (positive or negative) follows similar dominant-recessive rules.
+Rh+ is dominant over Rh-, so a person with even one positive allele will test as Rh+.
+While two Rh+ parents can potentially have an Rh- child if both carry a hidden recessive negative allele, two Rh- parents can only pass on negative alleles, meaning they will only have Rh- children.

-A and B are codominant; O is recessive to both A and B.
+A and B are codominant; O is strictly recessive to both A and B.

 | Parent 1 | Parent 2 | Possible Child Types |